How to Improve Your Spoken English: 7 Tips

 But Nobody Speaks English In My Family, Not Even My Dog

 My younger brother had a friend who could speak anything but English.
-I met the guy a couple of times, and he appeared an average guy.
-Nothing outstanding or extraordinary.
+I met the guy a couple of times, and he appeared average.
+Nothing extraordinary.

-Then one day, my brother revealed that that guy was serving in the British army.
+Then one day, my brother told me that that guy was serving in the British army.

 What?